 The Chicago Teachers Union is an organization of educators dedicated to advancing and promoting quality public education, improving teaching and learning conditions, and protecting members’ rights.

-Chicago Teachers Union affiliations include the Chicago Federation of Labor (CFL), the Illinois State Federation of Labor-Congress of Industrial Organizations (ISFL-CIO), the American Federation of Labor-Congress of Industrial Organizations (AFL-CIO), the Illinois Federation of Teachers (IFT), and the American Federation of Teachers (AFT).
+An affiliate of the American Federation of Teachers (AFT) and the Illinois Federation of Teachers (IFT), CTU is the third largest teachers local in the country and the largest local union in Illinois.
+Chicago Teachers Union affiliations also include the Chicago Federation of Labor (CFL), the Illinois State Federation of Labor-Congress of Industrial Organizations (ISFL-CIO) and the American Federation of Labor-Congress of Industrial Organizations (AFL-CIO).

-President Karen GJ Lewis was elected president of the 30,000-member Chicago Teachers Union on June 11, 2010.
+was elected president of the 30,000-member Chicago Teachers Union on June 11, 2010.
 A member of CTU since 1988, Mrs. Lewis taught high school chemistry in the Chicago Public Schools for 22 years.
 She believes that students, parents, teachers and community members are educators’ natural allies.
 Her goal is to truly improve Chicago Public Schools and stand firmly against the privatization of public education.
-The only National Board Certified Teacher to lead a U.S. labor union, she also serves as executive vice president to the Illinois Federation of Teachers and as vice president of the American Federation of Teachers.
+She also serves as executive vice president to the Illinois Federation of Teachers and as vice president of the American Federation of Teachers.
 Karen is a product of Chicago Public Schools, having attended Kozminski Elementary School and Kenwood High School, until accepting early admission at Mount Holyoke College.
 She later transferred to Dartmouth College, where she earned the distinction of being the only African American woman in the class of 1974.
-Mrs. Lewis comes from a family of educators -- her father, mother and husband, John Lewis, who is now retired, all were CPS teachers.
+Mrs. Lewis comes from a family of educators — her father, mother and husband, John Lewis, who is now retired, all were CPS teachers.

-Vice President Jesse Sharkey, a history teacher at Senn High School, also served as the Union Delegate.
-During 2004 campaign he was involved in mobilizing hundreds of parents, launched a website, put a ballot initiative up in the 48th ward, and built relationships with dozens of community organizations and religious groups to oppose the establishment of a military academy at Senn.
+taught social studies for ten years, primarily at Senn High School, and also served as the school’s union delegate before winning election as CTU vice president in 2010.
+In 2004 he played a leading role in a campaign that mobilized hundreds of parents, launched a website, put a ballot initiative up in the 48th ward, and built relationships with dozens of community organizations and religious groups to oppose the takeover of Senn by a military academy.
 That experience taught him that we can defend our public schools against privatization.
 He studied history and education at Brown University (Bachelor of Arts, 1992 and Masters of Arts in Teaching, 1997) where he studied and worked with many of the leaders of the Coalition of Essential Schools.
-Prior to becoming the Vice-President of the CTU in June 2010, he taught Social Studies for 10 years in the Chicago Public Schools at Senn.